comungsul/shoppingmall/README.md

 - http://localhost:8002/api/goods?category=food

 ## License
-Distributed under the MIT License.
+Distributed under the APACHE 2.0 License.
+See `LICENSE` for more information.